 Nobody ever talks about them.

-You know, I I know the Democrats, I know Nancy Pelosi didn't have time to meet the angel moms and dads.
+You know, I know the Democrats, I know Nancy Pelosi didn't have time to meet the angel moms and dads.

-Um when they were outside her office, she wouldn't take the time.
+And when they were outside her office, she wouldn't take the time.

 She didn't take any time for that.

-There's nothing if our constitution, if our rule of law does not protect the essence of innocence as represented by children and infants that are just born, it will reflect what kind of nation do we want to be.
+There's nothing, if our Constitution, if our rule of law does not protect the essence of innocence as represented by children and infants that are just born, it will reflect what kind of nation do we want to be.

 Baby will be born.